yanyongyu/PlaneGame/README.md

 There are 3 levels from the boss enemies (plane).
 Their appearences and blood amount will be different.

-The best score can be recorded in the game system by using SqQL method.
+The best score can be recorded in the game system by using SQL method.

 ### Built With
 PYTHON - the programming language